ajodeh-juma/rvfv-typing-tutorial/README.md

         -work-dir work-dir/M
     ```

-10. Assign lineages to the `S` segment sequences using the appropriate classifier (segment)
+10. Assign lineages to the `S` sequences using the appropriate classifier (segment)

     ```
     nextflow run main.nf \